 Friends of Pukekura Park Buggy Tour

 The Friends of Pukekura Park was formed in 1996 with the aim to see the special nature of Pukekura Park maintained and celebrated as unique.
 They offer a 45 minute highlights of Pukekura Park tour in a seven seater buggy with an emphasis on the park's history.
-Tours run between 10.30am and 3pm on Tuesday, Wednesday, Thursday and Sunday, but are also available by arrangement.
+Tours run between 10.30am and 3pm on Tuesday, Wednesday, Thursday and Sunday, weather permitting.
+Other days also available by arrangement.

 These beautiful gardens are for everyone to enjoy - please don't collect plants or flowers, climb on the trees, or walk on garden beds.
 There is strictly no fishing.
 However, we invite you to smell the flowers, hug the trees, talk to the ducks and picnic on the lawns.